katrotz/rollup-plugin-less-modules/README.md

 + **Example**
 ```
 return rollup({
-    entry: 'index.js',
+    input: 'index.js',
+    output: {
-    dest: 'dist/app.js'
+        file: 'dist/app.js'
+    },
     plugins: [
         lessModules({
             // Does not output the styles to an external file
             // output: false,

-            // Outputs the styles to a separate bundle file with the same name as the dest of the bundle.
+            // Outputs the styles to a separate bundle file with the same name as the input file name of the bundle.
             // output: true,

             // Outputs the bundled styles to a custom path